vfarcic/blue-green-docker-jenkins/README.md

 ![Workflow job settings screen](img/settings.png)

 The major drawback of the way we did things is the creation of Jenkins jobs through Ansible.
 While it did its job, it feels more like a workaround than a long term solution.
 The problem is, in my opinion, that the current Jenkins OSS solutions to manage jobs are even less productive.
 I invite you to try [CloudBees Jenkins Platform Enterprise Edition](https://www.cloudbees.com/products/cloudbees-jenkins-platform/enterprise-edition) if you're looking for more power behind Jenkins Workflow and templating.

-TODO: Explain how to see deployed containers

-TODO: Explain that readers should play with the Jenkins job